IannothSlurgh/Fair-Play/README.md

 Platform and Compilation Details

 Fair Play was written in C++ on Windows 7 for Windows operating systems.
-It has been compiled on the MinGW port of gcc with the following line:
+The current stable version (1.0) has been compiled on the MinGW port of gcc with the following line:

 g++ main.cpp gui.cpp playfair.cpp options.cpp cipher.cpp encoder.cpp decoder.cpp digraph.cpp
  -mwindows -O3 -o playfair.exe -static-libstdc++ -static-libgcc